 Since we aren't saved by works (Eph.
 2:8,9), then obviously our obedience (or disobedience) can't even be remotely connected with identifying true salvation, so they think!
 Accordingly, 1 Jn.
-3:10,14,15 and many other Scriptures seem impossible and therefore are nullified by their "tradition" of OSAS.
+3:10,14,15 and many other Scriptures seem impossible (by their false understanding of salvation assurance) and therefore are nullified by their "tradition" of OSAS.

 Before we go to the Scriptures, we must learn what has been communicated by the OSAS teachers regarding salvation assurance.
 From there we will have a point of reference to compare with the Bible.
 You might be surprised to notice the close link the popular teaching on salvation assurance has to OSAS.
 The following is what nearly a dozen different authors, from that perspective, have written on this subject.

 OSAS Teachers On Salvation AssuranceTrue believers can have a full assurance of their eternal salvation (1 John 5:11-13).
 This would be impossible if we could lose our salvation.... if you believe that you can lose your salvation whenever you cease to believe or fall into sin, then assurance is beyond reach.
 That is why I tried to establish in an earlier chapter the doctrine of the security of the believer.
 If we are not sure that our relationship with God is eternally secure, it is very difficult to grow in the Christian life.God's security and man's assurance are companion truths when it comes to the believer's salvation.
 They may be viewed as two sides of the same coin.
 Security is what God provides for the believing sinner.
 It is an aspect of His great gift of salvation.